phac-nml/biohansel/docs/source/user-docs/genotyping_schemes.rst

 The SNP analysis can be done with a number of tools including `SNVPhyl <https://snvphyl.readthedocs.io/en/latest/>`_, `parsnp <https://github.com/marbl/parsnp>`_, `snippy <https://github.com/tseemann/snippy>`_, or any tool that you prefer.

-- Aim for groups that are less than 3000SNPs between strains over more than 80% of the reference genome
+- Aim for groups that are less than 3,000 SNPs between strains over more than 80% of the reference genome

 |mash_results|